 WooCommerce products - general information

 You can access products from the Products menu level.
-If you just started your WooCommerce adventure, you will most likely have no products in the list.
-You can add your first product in a simple way by clicking Add Product.
+If you just started your WooCommerce adventure, you will most likely have no products on the list.
+You can simply add your first product by clicking Add Product.

 Simple WooCommerce products configuration - main settings

 As you can see in the screenshot above I selected Simple product from the list of product types.
 This is what we are going to focus on in this tutorial.
-In General settings you can set the regular and sale price.
+In General settings, you can set the regular and sale price.
 Once you set the sale price, both prices will be visible in the shop and the regular one will be crossed out.
 Here you can also set a schedule for your discount so that it automatically ends for example after one week.

 Virtual and downloadable products